Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Experiments

-{\bf Early epoch loss in very few trials is also accurate for selection.} Twig is bent, and so is the tree inclined.
-We find that the loss values in very early classification epochs are informative enough for data selection, probably as the early dynamics of samples can reflect their training difficulty and importance.
-Moreover, the number of trials to obtain loss values has little influence on the selection performance, shown by the empirical results on CIFAR10, IPC=1, and DC~\cite{DC}.
-We take the average loss curves of 1, 5, 10, and 50 trials of classification, and take the mean loss value for the first 1, 5,
+For the preemptive pruning, we train the networks on the full dataset and take the per-sample loss after convergence as the empirical loss criterion.
+However, we find that the loss values in very early classification epochs are also informative enough for data selection, probably as the early dynamics of samples can reflect their training difficulty and importance.
+Moreover, the number of trials to obtain loss values has little influence on the selection performance.

-10, and 100 epochs when the training converges at around 100 epochs.
-In Fig.~\ref{fig:loss-epoch-and-repeats}, we use the same stratification method as Sec.~\ref{sec:meanfield} to evaluate the sample ordering induced by the loss values (please refer to supplementary for the full figure).
-Tab.~\ref{tab:loss-epoch-and-repeats-gamma} lists the corresponding critical sample ratios.
-Most loss values produce a good stratification and thus have very small $\gamma$, the best of which decrease $\gamma$ to 0.04\%, \textit{i.e.}, 2 samples per class are enough for comparable performance with this selection criterion.
-Even in some extreme settings such as 5 trials of 1 epoch training, they are sufficient for an informative loss value.
-Only extreme cases such as 1 epoch and 1 trial show degradation.
-These two observations can be utilized to substantially reduce the computational burden of generating loss values, which now can be ignored or naturally embedded in the distillation process itself, extending our paradigm to a broader range of application scenarios.